 Finding our more

 If you would like to discover more about your own surname, then you can order your own coat of arms and surname history print here.
 For those of you with a specific interest in news reports of the Titanic, there are many websites to choose from, but we found the Encyclopedia Titanica to be extremely comprehensive.
-If you would like to see newspaper reports of the day, bound in a hardback cover, then you might like have a look at our ‘Titanic Newspaper Book’.

 Can you help with information about your family surname on the Titanic?